Personal Bond on Domestic Violence Charges

 Last week, LEWIS & DICKSTEIN, P.L.L.C. was retained on a 1st offense Domestic Violence (DV) case.
 The client’s father met with a member of our Defense Team and indicated that his son had been in jail for over 30 days on a high cash bond.
 He explained that his son had pushed his wife during a heated argument, and he had confessed to everything during a recorded 911 call.
 We informed him that, regardless of the strength of the evidence, his son was entitled to a personal recognizance bond.
 Michigan Court Rule 6.004 provides that once a defendant is incarcerated for 28 days or more, the judge must release them on a personal recognizance bond.
 The only exception to this rule is when the court finds clear and convincing evidence that the defendant is likely to fail to appear in court to present a danger to another person or the community.
 Most defendants can expect a personal bond on domestic violence charges with good, affordable legal representation.

 Making a Compelling Argument for a Personal Bond

 LEWIS & DICKSTEIN, P.L.L.C. was hired on the case, and we were in court later that same day to seek a personal recognizance bond.
 Our attorneys immediately reviewed how we could demonstrate that our client would not be dangerous to anyone and that he would appear for all the scheduled court dates.
 The question was whether we could get him a personal bond on domestic violence charges.
 The answer was “yes!”

 Our client was home for dinner that night, and we are now working to achieve an extraordinary result for our client in the case.
 Given the time the client served and some weaknesses we’ve discovered in the case, it appears very likely that we will be able to get the domestic violence charge taken under advisement pursuant to MCL 769.4a (so no conviction will ever enter against our client).
-Also, we will convince the judge to order no additional incarceration as part of the sentence in the case and a very, very short period of probation (we are trying for 30 days).
+Also, we will convince the judge to order no additional incarceration as part of the sentence and a short probation period (we are trying for 30 days).